peacebypieces/odin-recipes/README.md

 Odin Recipes Project for The Odin Project

 The project was created as part of the Foundations for The Odin Project.
-All pictures and information are from https://www.allrecipes.com, none are owned by me.
+All pictures and information of food are from https://www.allrecipes.com, none are owned by me.
 No copyright infringement intended, used for educational purposes.

 Created on 9/13/2023.